Planar graphs without normally adjacent short cycles: Proof of

-\begin{lemma} There is no $5^{-}$-face adjacent to $8^{-}$-face. \end{lemma} \begin{proof} Recall that every face is bounded by a cycle.
-Assume that $f$ is an $8^{-}$-face $w_{1}w_{2}w_{3}\dots w_{1}$ and it is adjacent to a $5^{-}$-face $g$.
+\begin{lemma} There are no $3$-faces adjacent to $8^{-}$-faces, no $4$-faces adjacent to $6^{-}$-faces, and no adjacent $5$-faces. \end{lemma} \begin{proof} Recall that every face is bounded by a cycle.
+Assume that $f$ is an $8^{-}$-face and it is adjacent to a $5^{-}$-face $g$.
 By \autoref{3-8}, it suffices to consider that $g$ is a $4$- or $5$-face.